asikarastallion/asikarastallion/README.md

 ### 🧠 Engineering Philosophy

-> *"Never interrupt your enemy when he is making a mistake."*
-> — **Napoleon Bonaparte**

-*(In engineering terms: If the simulation is failing, let it fail.
-The logs will tell you more truth than a successful flight.)*
+> *"In engineering terms: If the simulation is failing, let it fail.
+The logs will tell you more truth than a successful flight."*

 ---